Student Experiences

 For students interested in collection research and museum practice, the Museum offers Winter Research Scholar and Summer Research Scholar placements.

-Winter Research Scholars and Summer Research Scholars complete an independent research project related to the Museum collection over a period of 4 weeks in the winter break or 6 weeks in the summer break.
+Research Scholars complete an independent research project related to the Museum collection over a period of 4 weeks during the winter break or 6 weeks during the summer break.
 These programs are run through UQ Careers and Employability and grants are available for successful applicants.
 Research Scholars work with the Manager/Curator or Assistant Curator.

 Winter Research placements are funded by a generous donor to the Museum and Summer Research placements are funded by a gift from the Queensland Friends of the Australian Archaeological Institute in Athens from 2023-27.